Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ### Master cautions

-When a mass of tests exceeds the eyes capabilities, it's clever to select the "key" test &mdas; that fails must be investigated first (an order and classification can be set here too).
+When a mass of tests exceeds the eyes' capabilities, it's clever to select the "key" ones &mdash; that fails must be investigated first (an order and classification can be set there too).

-EXAMPLE: math engine
+Example: math engine of a project.
+If a floating error emerges neither API errors shall matter.

 ## Wrap up.
 D<samp>RY</samp> but not drain